SHASHI NATHAN: "I HAVE SEEN SOME COUNSEL SURPRISED BY THEIR OWN WITNESSES' ANSWERS"

-Evidence may be compelling — but handling it well to meet your goals is essential, say Mr Francis Ng SC and Mr Shashi Nathan.
+Witnesses may be compelling — but handling them well to meet your goals is essential, say Mr Francis Ng SC and Mr Shashi Nathan.

 BY ASHUTOSH RAVIKRISHNAN

-Back in 2019, when restrictions on dining in were unimaginable SAL jumped at the chance to lunch with two prominent men from the criminal law landscape: Mr Francis Ng SC, one of the Deputy Chief Prosecutors of the Attorney-General’s Chambers (AGC) and Mr Shashi Nathan, who heads the criminal practice group at Withers KhattarWong LLP.
+Back in 2019, I jumped at the chance to lunch with two prominent men from the criminal law landscape: Mr Francis Ng SC, one of the Deputy Chief Prosecutors of the Attorney-General’s Chambers (AGC) and Mr Shashi Nathan, who heads the criminal practice group at Withers KhattarWong LLP.
 Our conversation spanned many areas, but the one that was most interesting related to witnesses.

 Mr Ng adds that counsel should also pay attention to their questioning technique, for example by not repeating questions for the sake of making a point.
 “They might want to ‘lock in’ their answers but there’s really no need to ask again and again, and doing so may actually result in inconsistencies arising from the repeated answers that the witness gives,” he says, adding that this is something he reminds his junior prosecutors regularly about.
 “But what if they’re doing that because they want a different answer?” asks Mr Nathan.
 “Then they better be sure they’re going to get it — and for them to be sure, they really need to know their case theory, and what facts they need to prove,” says Mr Ng.

-Mr Ng and Mr Nathan hope that participants will leave the workshop with more than just knowledge, but with new bonds forged as well.
+Another thing the pair agrees on?
+Forging bonds between prosecutors and the Criminal Bar.
 “Nowadays, the defence and prosecution need more opportunities to get to know one another better,” explains Mr Ng.
 Adds Mr Nathan, “When we were first starting out, we had to go down for pre-trial conferences personally and we’d have a chat waiting for our cases to be called.”
 Those early bonds have strengthened into a relationship that has helped them professionally.
 “When you have established mutual respect and rapport built up over years of knowing the other party, there is a great deal of trust between the prosecution and the defence that allows matters to be discussed candidly and even resolved through a phone call,” Mr Ng explained.